ombulabs/blog/_posts/2016-02-17-ten-steps-to-evaluate-a-rails-project.markdown

 ### 7. Setup Code Climate

 This is a quick (and **paid**) step to check code quality.
-At [Ombu Labs](https://www.ombulabs.com) we have a business account that we use for our products and our client's projects.
+At [OmbuLabs](https://www.ombulabs.com) we have a business account that we use for our products and our client's projects.

 [Code Climate](https://codeclimate.com) is a paid service that does automated code review for test coverage, complexity, duplication, security, and style.